-Scholes International Airport began service as Galveston Municipal Airport in 1931.
+Scholes International Airport began service as Galveston Municipal Airport in 1931, but was officially dedicated May 14, 1932.
 Then in 1942 the airport was expanded and re-designated for use by the U.S. Army for World War II.
 In 1945, the federal government deactivated the airport and turned it over to the City of Galveston.

 Scholes Airport is owned and operated by the City of Galveston, and is categorized by the FAA as a General Aviation Reliever Airport.
 GA activity includes private aviation, corporate travel, and air taxi operations.